i had some doubts about returning. why was i leaving

 sure includes me. it’s one part money, two parts

 tacky, rife with entitlement as evidenced by the way

-people hold their space—they are there,
+people hold their space—they belong there; you are

-are a new model, maybe just a skosh smaller. given the
+shopping carts are a new model, maybe just a skosh smaller. given the

 variety of local store layouts, one has to wonder if